tylertitsworth/5th-age-srd/Classes/Druid.md

 Increase the adept effect bonus to +3 if you are in contact with a large body of water.

+---

-Champion Tier Aspects (New)
+##### Champion Tier Aspects

 These aspects can only be taken at 5th level or higher, and only if you are an adept or master.
 They require two aspect slots.

----

 ###### Wolverine Aspect